Isabella I of Castile: Appearance and personality

 Isabella was short but of strong stocky build, of a very fair complexion, and had a hair color that was between strawberry-blonde and auburn.
 Other descriptions, however, describe her hair as golden (blonde), and period illuminations show her several times with golden or strawberry-blond hair.

 Some portraits show her as a brunette.
-This is due to the fact that many old portraits from the 15th and 16th centuries are victims of a phenomenon that causes hair pigments to go dark brown.
-However, the statue of her in Granada Cathedral, by Burgundian sculptor Philippe de Vigarny (born in Langres, in what is now France), also shows her as a dark-haired brunette.
+The statue of her in Granada Cathedral, by Burgundian sculptor Philippe de Vigarny (born in Langres, in what is now France), also shows her as a dark-haired brunette.
 Her daughters Joanna and Catherine were thought to resemble her the most in looks - both are similarly described in contemporary sources as having auburn hair, but surviving paintings often show them as brunettes due to the same pigmentation problem.

 Isabella maintained an austere, temperate lifestyle, and her religious spirit influenced her the most in life.
 In spite of her hostility towards the Muslims in Andalusia, Isabella developed a taste for Moorish decor and style.

 Isabella's contemporaries described her as follows: